FactomProject/FactomDocs/factomDataStructureDetails.md

 An Entry is the element which carries user data.
 An Entry Reveal is essentially this data.

 The External IDs are a part of the Entry which have byte sequence lengths that must be known by Factom.
-The first entry in a Factom Chain uses the External IDs to define the Chain Name.
+The first Entry in a Factom Chain uses the External IDs to define the Chain Name.
 Other Entries can use the External IDs as their application dictates.

 To be valid, the External IDs are parsed and the end of the last field must match the defined length for the External IDs as defined in the header.

 External IDs (ExtID) are intended to provide any sort of tagging information for entries that applications may find useful.
 Keys to databases are likely to be a common use.
 External IDs are simply data to Factom, and are not used in the consensus algorithm.

-External IDs and entry data content is not checked for validity, or sanitized, as it is only viewed as binary data.
+External IDs and Content is not checked for validity, or sanitized, as it is only viewed as binary data.

 | data | Field Name | Description |